The Science of Acupuncture

 So many people, when they are finally diagnosed, have a bittersweet reaction.
 At last, they know what is wrong.
 They might feel vindicated, having endured the eye-rolls and boredom of family members who didn’t believe anything was really wrong.
 On the other hand, some patients take the diagnosis as a death sentence.
 They’ve heard nothing but a negative prognosis.
 They think they are stuck with the pain for the rest of their lives.
 Some people, exhausted and depressed, can even take on the disease as an identity.
 DO NOT do this.
 You are a beautiful person dealing with a temporary disease.
 There’s a Southern saying “If you’re going through Hell, don’t pitch a tent!”
 This is perfect advice.
 Resist the urge to wallow.
 Focus on the things you CAN do to make yourself better, and keep moving!

-I am here to tell you that you CAN reduce or even eliminate Fibromyalgia symptoms.
-I used to be in a lot of pain… Now, as long as I am reasonable with my diet and exercise, I am symptom-free!
-Your experience may vary, of course, but let’s see how much progress we can make.
+Everyone is different, of course, but I am here to tell you that most people CAN reduce or even eliminate Fibromyalgia symptoms.
+I used to be in a lot of pain… Now, as long as I am reasonable with my diet and exercise, my symptoms are very mild and very manageable!
+Let’s see how much progress we can make.

 I see FM as a kind of physical Post-Traumatic Stress.
 Generally it can be traced back to a physical or emotional trauma.
 The body’s pain system becomes oversensitive.
 It reads any little insult as a major injury.
 To stop this over-reaction, we have to decrease inflammation, reduce stagnation, and decrease stress.